The dynamics of discovery and the Heaps-Zipf relationship: Influence of temporal correlations on Heaps' law

-For the case of texts (left panel of Figure~\ref{fig:exponents_distribution}), the exponent values computed from the observed (ordered) sequences are highly correlated with those obtained from reshuffled sequences.
-The overall distributions of exponent values are also very similar in the two cases, indicating that the temporal structure of token occurrences has little effect on the scaling behavior.
+For the case of texts (left panel of Figure~\ref{fig:exponents_distribution}), we see on the bottom line that the exponent values computed from the observed (ordered) sequences are highly correlated with those obtained from reshuffled sequences.
+The overall distributions of exponent values are also very similar in the two cases (center line), indicating that the temporal structure of token occurrences has little effect on the scaling behavior.
 In contrast, individual music listening histories over several years show a markedly different pattern.
 The scaling exponents obtained from the observed sequences are, on average, significantly higher than those obtained from reshuffled data, and they exhibit greater variability (i.e., larger variance).
 Moreover, the correlation between the real and reshuffled exponent values is weak, as shown in the bottom row of the figure.

-Web browsing trajectories display a similar pattern to music listening: the exponent values derived from the observed sequences $D(k)$ are consistently larger than those from reshuffled sequences.
+Finally, the exponents obtained for web browsing trajectories display a similar pattern to those obtained for music listening : the exponent values derived from the observed sequences $D(k)$ are consistently larger than those from reshuffled sequences.
 Here too, the correlation between the two sets of exponents is weak (bottom row), although the effect is somewhat less pronounced than in the music case.

-These observations suggest that the scaling exponent $\alpha$ obtained by fitting Heaps' law (Eq.~\ref{eq:Heaps}) to individual exploration sequences $D(k)$ in web browsing or music listening is shaped not only by the empirical rank–frequency distribution $p(r)$ (which reflects how the user's attention is distributed among items), but also by the underlying temporal dynamics.
-This is in contrast to vocabulary growth in texts, where the exponent obtained from the empirical sequence can be accurately reproduced by randomly sampling tokens from $p(r)$.
+We compare the $R^2$ scores of power-law fits for ordered and reshuffled trajectories across datasets (see Fig.~\ref{fig:R_squared}).
+Rather than assessing statistical significance, this measure here serves us as a simple tool to compare the power-law fits of individual trajectories, both ordered and reshuffled, in each dataset and across datasets.
+Overall, the $R^2$ values are very high ($\bar{R^2} \approx 0.99$) (see Appendix B for further details).